CMahaff/UMLEditor/README.md

 # UMLEditor
-A Java UML Editor for CS 420.
+A Java-based UML Editor for CS 420.